Contents

 where things get a little complicated.
 I cannot express

-like this [ So what I am looking at is .
+So what I am looking at is

 Autocorrelation is defined just for this kind of expression.